La Vivandière (Gilbert): Synopsis

-Cocott tells Pumpernickel that Maria is to marry Lord Margate.
-He is distressed, as he too, loves her, though he admits that he also loves the Marchioness and Cocott.
+Cocotte tells Pumpernickel that Maria is to marry Lord Margate.
+He is distressed, as he too, loves her, though he admits that he also loves both the Marchioness and Cocotte.
 At the betrothal ceremony the Marchioness and Roberto come face to face and recognise each other.
 She reclaims him as her husband, to his dismay.
 Maria refuses to enter into the engagement with Margate without her father's consent.
 Tonio demands entry and claims her.
 Sulpizio disproves Margate's title to the earldom because he has several "strawberry" birthmarks, and "no peer of Margate, young, old, short, or tall, / Had ever any strawberry marks at all."
 Tonio exclaims, "I have no strawberry marks," and is hailed as the true Earl of Margate.
 He is, in addition, instantly appointed to a large number of important local posts and titles.
 The Marchioness consents to his marriage to Maria.

 Musical numbers

 The following is the list of musical numbers printed in the Liverpool libretto, followed by the name of the original number pastiched.
 The lyrics were evidently revised for the London libretto.
 As none of the music was original, no vocal score was published.